containers/podman-desktop/website/docs/Installation/linux-install.md

 Download the zip file and extract the folder.

 Navigate within the folder and double-click on the `podman-desktop` executable file.
 This should start the application for you.

+## Next Steps

+Learn more on how to get started with Podman Desktop by clicking [here](/docs/getting-started/getting-started).